Selâmet I Giray: Reign

 When Gazi died in 1607 the khanship went to his son Tokhtamysh, as was Gazi’s wish.
 The Turks rejected this, released Selyamet from jail and made him khan (April 1608).
 Our sources do not explain why the Turks chose a person with such an irregular history.
 His kalga was Mehmed bin Saadet.
 By the time Selyamet arrived in Bakhchisarai, Mehmed had killed Tokhtamysh.

 Mehmed's brother Shahin Giray arrived from Circassia and was made nureddin.
 Dur-Bike, the widow of Mubarak, who died in Circassia, arrived with her sons Jannibek and Devlet.
 Selyamet married Dur-Bike and adopted her sons.

 In 1609 Mehmed and Shahin conspired against Selyamet and were forced to flee from Crimea to Budjak.
 Jannibek and Devlet became kalga and nureddin.

 In 1609 and 1610 Jannibek led significant raids against Muscovy and twice crossed the Oka.
 In late May or early June 1610 the 52-year-old Selyamet died.
 He was buried in Bakhchisarai.

 His sons

 All subsequent khans were descended from Selyamet or his brothers.
 Selyamet was one of the many sons of Devlet I (1550–1577).
 Of his seven sons, three were khans and four were fathers of khans.

 His sons were khans Bahadır I Giray (1637–1641), Mehmed IV Giray (1641–1644, 1654–1666), and İslâm III Giray (1644–1654) and Kyrym, Mubarak, Safa and Adil.

-Kyrym's sons were Hacı II Giray (1683–84) and Saadet III Giray (1691).
+Kyrym's sons were Haci II Giray (1683–84) and Saadet III Giray (1691).
 Mubarak was the father of Murad Giray.
 Safa was the father of Safa Giray (1691–92).
 Adil was the father of Devlet III Giray (1716–17).
 After these all khans were descended from Selyamet's grandson Devlet II Giray.